yantiz/Simple-HTTP-Client-and-Server/README.md

 Mimic the functionality of a basic HTTP protocol by developing a simple web server and client using C++ and its Object-Oriented Programming feature.

-- Implement some HTTP 1.0 features as the functionality of the web server and client.
+- Implement some of the HTTP 1.0 features as the main feature of the web server and client.